qeeqbox/chameleon/README.md

 chmod +x ./run.sh
 ./run.sh auto_test
 ```
-The Grafana interface http://localhost:3000 will open automatically after finishing the initialization process (username is admin and passowrd is admin)
+The Grafana interface http://localhost:3000 will open automatically after finishing the initialization process (username is admin and passowrd is admin).
+If you don't see Chameleon dashboard, click on the search icon in the left bar and add it

 #### Or, import your desired non-blocking server as object (SSH Server)
 ```bash